mohamed06H/fire-detection-cv/README.md

-# Fire Detection using YOLOv8
+# Fire Detection Computer Vision
 This repository contains the results of our experiment on Aerial images fire detection, a report is available under /best_experiment.

 [Link to study and datasets](https://ieee-dataport.org/open-access/flame-dataset-aerial-imagery-pile-burn-detection-using-drones-uavs)